neutrinojs/neutrino/docs/api.md

 })
 ```

-Any `options` passed to a middleware _object format_ will be set on the Neutrino API instance prior to consuming any
+An `options` property passed to a middleware _object format_ will be merged with the option
-middleware in the `use` array.
+on the Neutrino API instance prior to consuming any middleware in the `use` property.

 ### `config.toConfig()`